jbouwh/lib-elro-connects/README.md

 The code requires Python 3.9 or higher.

-A PyPi package wil become avaiable.
+A PyPi package wil become available.
 To be installed with:
 `pip install lib-elro-connects`

-THIS CODE IS NOT READY FOR PRODUCTION YET, but let me know if you would like to help.

 Kind regards,